THOMASELOVE/431-classes-2024/class07/README.md

 ## Favorite Movies

-Consider the `movies_2024-09-17` Google Sheet now found in our Shared Drive.
+Consider the `movies_2024-09-17` Google Sheet now found in our Shared Google Drive.

 - This file describes **228** movies selected as a "favorite movie" by students in 431 in the Fall 2020-2024 versions of the course.
-- We'll start by exploring the data a little, and look at how I developed the codebook.
+- Today, we'll describe the data gently, and talk a bit about how I developed the codebook.

 ## One Last Thing

+To come.

 ## Shameless Self-Promotion